 Students are expected to be in class on time.
 Those who would be late by more than 15 minutes should not enter the class unless the instructor was informed of the possible tardiness in advance.
 Also, please, let me know in advance that you need to leave early.
+I will circulate an attendance sheet at the beginning of each class section.
+Students who are late cannot sign the attendance sheet once it is circulated.

 d.
 Chapters to be covered during a class period should be read before the class.
 There is a direct relationship between the amount of time you invest in a course and how much you learn.
 In keeping with my goal to maximizing your learning, this course will require a significant amount of your time.
 Form study groups.
-Learn from your mistakes: examine graded work carefully to understand your errors d.
-Courtesy Please, turn off your cell phones.
+Learn from your mistakes: examine graded work carefully to understand your errors Courtesy e.

+Please, turn off your cell phones.
 No food in the classroom without valid medical reason.